nervosys/AutonomySim/docs/pages/autonomysim/azure.md

-# AutonomySim Development Environment on Azure
+# Azure Development Environment

 This document explains how to automate the creation of a development environment on Azure and code and debug a Python application connected to AutonomySim using Visual Studio Code

-## Automatically Deploy Your Azure VM
+## Automatically Deploy the Azure VM

 Click the blue button to start the Azure deployment (The template is pre-filled with the recommended virtual machine size for the use cases of the following two tutorials)